mwasyou/Alfresco-OpenConext/README.md

 </VirtualHost>
 ```
-* Add the new virtual host to apache:
+* Add the new virtual host to apache.

 ```
 a2ensite jit
 ```